Join Holland-Zeeland area organizations in a Commute Challenge … ride your bike, walk to work, carpool, or take the bus!

 Wear your Green Commute Pin and you’ll receive green savings!

 Each year local business and community leaders are invited to participate in a community bike ride.
 The ride is planned to showcase a new non-motorized pathway or on-street bike route in the region.
 In May of 2016 the leadership ride and breakfast were held at Windmill Island.
+Stay tuned for our 2017 ride location – to be announced soon!!

 Please be sure to check the facebook page for updates about the ride: www.facebook.com/MIGreenCommute.